Normal Immunoglobulin (Human) 16%, solution for subcutaneous administration.

 All medicines have benefits and risks.
 Your doctor has weighed the benefits that Evogam® will have for you against the possible risks.

-If you have any concerns about using this medicine, ask your doctor.
-Follow your doctor’s advice even if it is different from what this leaflet says.
+If you have any concerns about taking this medicine, ask your doctor.
+Follow your doctor's advice even if it is different from what this leaflet says.

 Keep this leaflet with the medicine.
 You may need to read it again.

 What Evogam® is used for